PatentsView/PatentsView-API/querymodule/doc/doc.md

 `q={"_and":[{"_gte":{"patent_date":"2007-01-04"}},{"inventor_last_name":"Whitney"}]}&f=["patent_number","patent_date","inventor_last_name"]` <a class="fa fa-external-link" href="http://jsoneditoronline.org/?json={%22_and%22:[{%22_gte%22:{%22patent_date%22:%222007-01-04%22}},{%22inventor_last_name%22:%22Whitney%22}]}&amp;f=[%22patent_number%22,%22patent_date%22,%22inventor_last_name%22]"></a>

 The results will include all the patents that have a grant date on or after January 4, 2007 and with an inventor with the last name &ldquo;Whitney&rdquo;.
 By default or when `{"matched_subentities_only":true}`, the results will only include the inventor data for the inventor &ldquo;Whitney&rdquo;.
 However if `{"matched_subentities_only":false}`, the results will include all inventors for the patents, even if their last name was not "Whitney".
-Note that if the inventor field in the query is encompassed by an &ldquo;or&rdquo; join operator, then the `matched_subentities_only` parameter must be `false`.

 ##### <a name="query_string_example"></a> Example